Prostate and other male cancers:

 Swallow whole.
 160mg once daily.
 Give concurrent GnRH analog or patient should have had bilateral orchiectomy.
 Dose modifications: ≥Grade 3 toxicity or intolerable side effect: withhold dose for 1 week or until improvement to ≤Grade 2, then resume at same or reduced dose (120mg or 80mg), if warranted.
 Concomitant strong CYP2C8 inhibitors: avoid if possible; if co-administration necessary, reduce enzalutamide dose to 80mg once daily.
 Concomitant strong CYP3A4 inducers: avoid if possible; if co-administration necessary, increase enzalutamide dose to 240mg once daily.
 When CYP2C8 inhibitor or CYP3A4 inducer is discontinued, return enzalutamide dose to the dose used prior to initiation of the inhibitor or inducer.

 Risk of seizure; permanently discontinue if occurs.
 Discontinue if posterior reversible encephalopathy syndrome (PRES) develops.
-Monitor for signs/symptoms of ischemic heart disease; discontinue if Grade 3 or 4 develops.
+Monitor for ischemic heart disease; discontinue if Grade 3 or 4 develops.
 Manage CV risk factors (eg, hypertension, diabetes, dyslipidemia).
 Evaluate for fall and fracture risk; monitor and manage as per established guidelines.
-Severe renal impairment or ESRD.
+Severe renal impairment or ESRD: not studied.
 Embryo-fetal toxicity.
-Advise males (w. female partners of reproductive potential) to use effective contraception during and for 3 months after final dose.
+Advise males (w. female partners of reproductive potential) to use effective contraception during and for 3 months after the last dose.